RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab05.md

 # Lab 05: Multi-GPU and Benchmarking #

-**Remember to be working from the root directory of DLTraining code sample throughout all practicals.**
+**Remember to be working from the root directory of DLTraining2 code sample throughout all practicals.**

 In this lab, we will be looking at the use of multiple GPUs for running our models.
 We will also look at Cafffe's facilities for benchmarking the models for us.

 ## Job scripts ##
-**A reminder to add the following lines to all the script that you submit with `qsub`:**
+**A reminder to add the following lines to all the job script that you submit with `qsub`:**

 ```
 #!/bin/bash
-#$ -l gpu=1 -P rse-training -q rse-training.q -l rmem=10G
+#$ -l gpu=1 -P rse-training -q rse-training.q -l rmem=10G -j y

 module load libs/caffe/rc3/gcc-4.9.4-cuda-8.0-cudnn-5.1-conda-3.4-TESTING
 source activate caffe